Online Casual Games Market Size and Share

 Competitive Landscape

 The online casual games market shows a barbell structure.
 Platform giants such as Apple, Google, and Amazon sit on one end, controlling distribution through subscription bundles like Apple Arcade and Amazon Luna.
 On the opposite end, agile indie studios iterate in weeks, serving niche puzzles and localized themes.
 Mid-tier publishers face a margin squeeze as privacy policies raise user-acquisition costs and as ad fraud erodes campaign efficiency.
-Large Chinese incumbents Tencent and NetEase leverage unified IDs across portfolios, letting them cross-promote at zero marginal cost and sidestep high auction prices.
+Large Chinese incumbents Tencent and NetEase leverage unified IDs across their portfolios, allowing them to cross-promote at zero marginal cost and sidestep high auction prices.

 Blockchain experiments remain exploratory.
 Mythical Games deployed chain-based collectibles in 2024, but wallet friction dampened take-up, teaching investors to favor proven mechanics like live-ops mastery or fraud-resistant UA channels.
 As a result, acquisition conversations now center on data-graph ownership, cross-device continuity, and regulatory readiness rather than bleeding-edge tech alone.